sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 ##### SWSS container

 vrrpsyncd:
   - Listens to MACVLAN interfaces that are added by vrrp, programming in kernel.
-Vrrpmgrd would add the MACVLAN interface in the kernel with interface name starting with 'vrrp'.
+Macvlanmgrd would add the MACVLAN interface in the kernel with interface name starting with 'vrrp'.
 Here the status of MACVLAN interface determines Master/Backup state of VRRP instances.
 VRRP_Table in APPL_DB will be programmed with interface name and VIP for Master instances.
     - For every IP add to MACVLAN interface, adds interface name and Virtual IP in APPL_DB in VRRP_Table.
     - For every IP delete from MACVLAN interface, deletes interface name and Virtual IP in APPL_DB from VRRP_Table.